 Other tools such as functional magnetic resonance (FMR) or Positron Emission Tomography (PET) are not currently very used due to their high cost, difficulty of access, introduction of bias in the natural consumer behaviour, and rejection by some participants.

-Neuromarketing training should approach the most employed techniques and tools such as EEG, eye-trackers and implicit response tests, and how to apply them in the solution of real problems.
+Neuromarketing training should approach the most employed techniques and tools such as EEG, eye tracking, biosignals such as GSR or ECG, indoor positioning systems, and implicit response tests (IAT and Priming), and how to apply them in the solution of real problems.

 12. What aspects are important for a company?